Gathering Dreams

 Top view of roasted butternut squash salad with arugula, pecans and dried cranberries

 This roasted butternut squash salad is comforting, hearty, and delicious Loaded with cranberries, pecans, pumpkin seeds, chickpeas, and a caramelized squash with a hint of spices!
 Plus an exciting maple dressing to blend it all together.
-It's healthy, quick, and easy to make and tastes amazing!
+It's healthy, quick, easy to make, and tastes amazing!

 Course: Main Course, Salad, Side Dish